A volume correspondence between anti-de Sitter space and its boundary: Introduction

 By the argument above that $V_{n+1}(P)$ may not exist if a polytope $P$ contains a facet with degenerate metric, Theorem~\ref{theorem_polytope_volume_finite_invariant} cannot be strengthened by replacing $P\in\mathcal{H}_0$ with $P\in\mathcal{H}$.
-We remark that this newly introduced volume is only finitely but not countably additive (see Example~\ref{example_countably_additive_AdS}).
+Similar to $\mathbb{DH}^n$, the choice to define $V_{n+1}(P)$ in $\mathbb{DH}^{n+1}_1$ is not unique.
+But unlike $\mathbb{DH}^n$, the Lorentzian metric of $\mathbb{DH}^{n+1}_1$ makes some issues, including but not limited to convergence issues, more difficult to handle and require more techniques to make them work.
+We also remark that $V_{n+1}(P)$ is only finitely but not countably additive (see Example~\ref{example_countably_additive_AdS}).